spore-sh/spore-rails/README.md

 Personally, I prefer to commit the `.env` file with development-only settings.
 This makes it easy for other developers to get started on the project without compromising credentials for other environments.
 If you follow this advice, make sure that all the credentials for your development environment are different from your other deployments and that the development credentials do not have access to any confidential data.

 ## Contributing

-If you want a better idea of how dotenv works, check out the [Ruby Rogues Code Reading of dotenv](https://www.youtube.com/watch?v=lKmY_0uY86s).

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)